Top 3 common fallacies of personal finance

 Often I get people passing comments that their raise or bonus was not worth it because most or all of it was lost to taxes.
-There's no question that we are a pretty highly taxed country and any income we make gets taxed.
-Regardless of where you live in Canada, you'll never lose more than half.
+There’s no question that we are a pretty highly taxed country and any income we make gets taxed.
+Regardless of where you live in Canada, you’ll never lose more than half.
 Here in Alberta, the highest marginal tax rate even when you combine the federal and provincial tax rates is 39%.
-In other words, at the worst possible case, you still get to keep 61% of every dollar you make.
-Most people will get to keep 75% to 64% of their hard earned dollar.
-Don't ever get mislead into thinking that you could lose all of the income you make or even lose more than you make.
-From my perspective there is one simple rule to follow.
+In other words, in the worst possible case, you still get to keep 61% of every dollar you make.
+Most people will get to keep 75% to 64% of their hard-earned dollars.
+Don’t ever get mislead into thinking that you could lose all of the income you make or even lose more than you make.
+From my perspective, there is one simple rule to follow.
 Never, ever turn down money.

 “I should have never bought RRSPs because they tax me when I take it out anyway.”